Grunberg Lab and Bio

 Ph.D. in Medical Psychology, "Examination of acute sensitivity to morphine and morphine self-administration following physical and environmental stressors in Lewis and Fischer-344 female rats"

-Kelly work on the evaluation of federal, state, and local programs on substance abuse prevention, substance abuse treatment, and mental health promotion.
-Kelly can be contacted at: email@example.com
+Kelly works at RMC in Portland, Oregon on the evaluation of federal, state, and local programs on substance abuse prevention, substance abuse treatment, and mental health promotion.
+Kelly can be contacted at: firstname.lastname@example.org

 Laura C. Klein (1997)